prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_installation/README.md

 * Access to server's BIOS options menu and boot screen

 :::tip **Note!**
-Starting from kernel 5.14.0-362.8.1.el9_3 and kmod_lve-2.1-20 the secure boot is available without importing CloudLinux key.
+Starting from kernel 5.14.0-362.8.1.el9_3 and kmod_lve-2.1-20 Secure Boot is available without importing the CloudLinux key.
 :::

 #### Procedure